Charles Jordan (American football)

-Charles Alexander Jordan (born October 9, 1969) is a former American football wide receiver who played in the National Football League for seven seasons from 1993 to 1999, as well as in the XFL.
+Charles Alexander Jordan (born October 9, 1969) is an American former professional football player who was a wide receiver for seven seasons in the National Football League (NFL) from 1993 to 1999.
+He also played in the XFL.

 Early years

 Jordan was born in Los Angeles, California, USA.
 His parents are Charles Jordan, Sr. and Roxie Jordan.
 Retired NFL wide receiver Curtis Conway is his cousin.

 In addition to playing football at Morningside High School in Inglewood, California, he was a wrestler and a track star.
 Jordan set a CIF Southern Section 2-A State track record in the 200-meters at 21:59 in 1987, the year he graduated.
 He planned on playing college football at the University of Utah but felt the student/athlete challenge wasn't a good match, so he enrolled at Long Beach City College in Long Beach, California.
 Surgery put him on the injured reserve list, and with LBCC running an option offense that didn't match Jordan's talents, he left the program in 1988 with fellow Morningside wide receiver Alex Williams.

 Jordan became a member of the Family Swans, a Bloods set.
 He was shot four times, and he spent time in county jail.
 At one point, he was charged with murder, though the charges were later dismissed.
 Jordan also worked as a cook at Little Rascals, his uncle's soul food restaurant in South Central Los Angeles, and assisted at his aunt's beauty salon.
 Eventually, Jordan decided to return to college and play out his eligibility.